AndyUGA/Book-Note-Tracker/README.md

-A web application that allows users to create book entries and add notes with each book entry
+A web application that allows users to create book entries and add notes.

 ------------------------------------------------------------------------------------------------------------------------------